 Boss KTN-MINI Katana-Mini Guitar Amplifier – Top Seller

+Out of this list of alternatives, the Boss Katana Mini is one of the best products you can find.
 The Boss KTN-MINI Katana-Mini Guitar Amplifier comes at a slightly higher cost than the Blackstar Fly 3 but has tons of features, making the higher price understandable.
 To begin with, the power is already 7-W, and the 6 Alkaline batteries are included.
+The regular-sized Boss Katana is already the favorite solid-state amp of many guitarists, and its mini version gives you a very similar experience, for a reduced price.

 This portable amp has a rich and full sound said to exceed other amps in its class.
 It is slightly heavier than the FLY 3, weighing 1.2kg and overall a bigger size: 230 x 116 x 181 mm.